Tracking Apps: How to Get Buy-In From Your Teen

 5 tracking apps for parents with teens

-About three weeks before the trip to Hawaii, I emailed the boys an invitation to Find my Friends.
+About three weeks before the trip to Hawaii, I emailed the boys an invitation to Find My Friends.
 This invasion of their privacy (according to them) was met with disdain and resistance.
-Instead of accepting a tracking app as a way to give Mom piece of mind, the boys were convinced I was some overbearing, overly protective loony trying to track their every move.
-“Track” being a dirty word.
+Instead of accepting a tracking app to give Mom peace of mind, the boys were convinced I was some overbearing, overly protective loony trying to track their every move.
+“Track” is a dirty word.
 Try reasoning with a teen.
 Yeah.
 Good talk.

 [More on the unique challenges involved in parenting a teen here.]